Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Mobile Usage

-Similarly, both Dashlane and LastPass offer highly intuitive Android and iOS apps patterned after their desktop counterparts.
-These and can be logged into via fingerprint or facial recognition (so long as your device supports it) meaning that you won't have to tap in your master password each time you want to log in.
+Both Dashlane and LastPass offer highly intuitive Android and iOS apps that are very similar to their desktop versions.
+It's possible to log in via fingerprint or facial recognition (so long as your device supports it).
+This means that you don't have to tap out your master password every time you want to log in.

-The LastPass mobile app serves as a nifty companion when on the go.
+The LastPass mobile app is a helpful companion when on the go.

-Autofill is particularly important for smartphone users since manually entering passwords or banking data when on the go can be extremely tedious.
-During our assessment, both programs offered reliable autofill.
+Autofill is particularly important for smartphone users since it can be hard to manually input passwords or banking data when on the go.
+During testing, both programs offered reliable mobile autofill.

-One nice feature of LastPass's mobile app is that it comes with an integrated browser.
-As a trade-off, Dashlane's design is slightly more appealing, with the result being a more attractive app.
+One nice feature of LastPass's mobile app is its integrated browser.
+As a trade-off, Dashlane's design is slightly more appealing, and the app looks better.
 Overall though, both impressed us equally.

 Winner: Draw